Estate Planning with Retirement Accounts

 The beneficiary can defer paying taxes on the balance of the Stretch IRA.
 In addition, he can discontinue the planned stretch at any time by distributing the entire balance of the IRA.

 At Baker Law Group, P.C., we have years of experience assisting people across Massachusetts with estate planning and understanding tax consequences.
 We have a comprehensive understanding of the different strategies available, and can quickly and accurately evaluate your retirement accounts to identify the best approach for you.
-To arrange a confidential meeting, contact us online or call us toll-free at 800-701-0352.
+To arrange a confidential meeting, contact us online or call us at 781-996-5656 or toll-free at 800-701-0352.